# #

 FOR IMMEDIATE RELEASE August 31, 2011

-LINCOLN COUNTY MAN SENTENCED TO PRISON ON FEDERAL OXYCODONE CHARGES
+LOGAN MAN SENTENCED TO PRISON ON FEDERAL DRUG CHARGES

-This case was investigated by the West Virginia State Police Bureau of Criminal Investigations, US 119 Task Force and the Lincoln County Sheriff’s Office.
-Assistant United States Attorney Joshua Hanks handled the prosecution.
+The investigation was conducted by the Federal Bureau of Investigation, West Virginia State Police and the US 119 Task Force.
+Assistant United States Attorney William King handled the prosecution.

 # # #